prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 - Keyword-driven step selection makes any JSON loop definition a dynamic branching workflow.
 - `user_input` as a first-class step kind gives loops a clean pause/resume model for interactive workflows.
 - The same step model works in all Wally loops � not specific to any single loop profile.
+- Lets WinForms manual stepping and Console resume behavior stay aligned on one runtime contract.

 ---